symfony/symfony-docs/components/dependency_injection/compilation.rst

 :doc:`/components/dependency_injection/introduction`, you can manage it by registering extensions with the container.
 The first step in the compilation process is to load configuration from any extension classes registered with the container.
-Unlike the configuration loaded directly they are only processed when the container is compiled.
+Unlike the configuration loaded directly, they are only processed when the container is compiled.
 If your application is modular then extensions allow each module to register and manage their own service configuration.

 The extensions must implement :class:`Symfony\\Component\\DependencyInjection\\Extension\\ExtensionInterface` and can be registered with the container with::

     $container->registerExtension($extension);